gvwilson/sdxjs/en/src/debugger/index.md

 -   `exit` to exit immediately.

-When the virtual machine calls the debugger, the debugger first checks whether or not it is on a numbered line.
+When the virtual machine calls the debugger, the debugger first checks if it is on a numbered line.
 If it isn't,
 it hands control back to the VM.
 Otherwise,
-its action depends on our current state.
-If we are single-stepping or if this line is a breakpoint, Otherwise, it does nothing.
+if we are single-stepping or this line is a breakpoint, the debugger takes over.

-The overall structure of the interactive debugger is:
+Its overall structure is:

 [% inc file="debugger-interactive.js" omit="skip" %]